microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupOwner.md

 ## Description

-The Get-EntraGroupOwner cmdlet gets an owner of a group in Microsoft Entra ID.
+The `Get-EntraGroupOwner` cmdlet gets an owner of a group in Microsoft Entra ID.
+Specify `ObjectId` parameter gets an owner of a group.

+In delegated scenarios, the signed-in user must also be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.

 ## Examples